Impairment of the Thigh (Hip Rotation/Adduction)

 A 0% rating requires: Hip rotation or adduction not limited to a compensable degree..
 A 20% rating requires: Limitation of abduction of, motion lost beyond 10°.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Impairment of the Thigh (Hip Rotation/Adduction) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Impairment of the Thigh (Hip Rotation/Adduction) qualify for TDIU?

-What evidence do I need to establish service connection for Impairment of the Thigh (Hip Rotation/Adduction)?
+What evidence supports a higher rating for Impairment of the Thigh (Hip Rotation/Adduction)?

-What is the C&P exam like for Impairment of the Thigh (Hip Rotation/Adduction)?
+What happens at the C&P exam for Impairment of the Thigh (Hip Rotation/Adduction)?

 Get a Personalized Rating Analysis